jakenotjacob/meap/README.md

 meap
 ====

+###UPDATE###
+The initial commit up through the commit on Dec 23, 2013 have been **moved to the v1 folder**, as I have begun a second walkthrough of the book from the MEAP v17 release of the book.  **See v2 for the updated application**

 A following of the Rails 4 in Action book by Ryan Bigg &amp; Yehuda Katz.

 As my second tutorial and experience with Ruby on Rails, I intend to do this